connectomicslab/connectomemapper3/docs/bidsappmanager.rst

 Connectome
 """"""""""""""

-Computes fiber length connectivity matrices.
+Compute fiber length connectivity matrices.
 If DTI data is processed, FA additional map is computed.
 In case of DSI, additional maps include GFA and RTOP.
 In case of MAP-MRI, additional maps are RTPP, RTOP, ...

 .. image:: images/connectome.png
 	:align: center